unff/coursePlanner/README.md

 DONE: need a function to add a .disabled to courses with unmet pre-reqs
 DONE-ISH: Look into providing a reason why it cannot be moved.
       - add a span with hidden text visible on hover
 DONE: incorporate autoscroll
 DONE: allow only 3 per left-hand container
 DONE: find out why calculus isn't processing its prereq correctly.
-DONE: Deal with this hoek vulnerability nonsense
+DONE: clean up course codes
 NEXT: sticky sidebar for credit counting
 turn sidebar into a component
-move sidebar data to courseServiceList
+make the course requirement layout more intuitive move sidebar data to courseServiceList
 make sidebar work from Observables
-allow re-ordering in the same term container course cant exist in the same container as it's pre-req
+course cant exist in the same container as it's pre-req
 if a course is removed, also remove any courses that have it as a prereq
+improve styles on unmet prereqs on hover (hard to read)

 #### Notes:
 look at appComponent: